Glynn County, Georgia: Crime

-In 2020, the Federal Bureau of Investigation ranked the Brunswick metropolitan area (which includes the counties of Glynn, Brantley and McIntosh) as the 7th most dangerous metropolitan area in the state of Georgia.
+In 2020, the Federal Bureau of Investigation ranked the Brunswick metropolitan area (which includes the counties of Glynn, Brantley and McIntosh) as the seventh most dangerous metropolitan area in the state of Georgia.

-On August 29, 2009, Glynn County resident Guy Heinze Jr. murdered eight members of his extended family including his father, Guy Heinze Sr. in the family's trailer located in New Hope Plantation Mobile Home Park near Brunswick.
+On August 29, 2009, Glynn County resident Guy Heinze Jr. murdered eight members of his extended family including his father, Guy Heinze Sr. in the family's trailer in New Hope Plantation Mobile Home Park near Brunswick.
 Two others were critically injured, with one dying later in a hospital in Savannah.
 Heinze Jr. avoided the death penalty and was sentenced to life in prison without parole on October 30, 2013.

 Politics

+As of the 2020s, Glynn County is a Republican stronghold, voting 64.5% for Donald Trump in 2024.
 Similar to Southeast Georgia, Glynn County is heavily Republican, having last voted Democratic in 1980, when the Democratic nominee was Georgia native Jimmy Carter.
+Democratic strength is concentrated in Brunswick, while the rural parts of Glynn County lean more Republican.

-Democratic strength is concentrated in Brunswick, while the rural parts of Glynn county are more Republican.
+For elections to the United States House of Representatives, Glynn County is part of Georgia's 1st congressional district, currently represented by Buddy Carter.
+For elections to the Georgia State Senate, Glynn County is part of District 3.
+For elections to the Georgia House of Representatives, Glynn County is covered by districts 167, 179 and 180.